-- 2 Numbers from consultant indicate steady increases in property tax. - FY25 reduction due to sluggish third quarter 2024 tax filings and mixed short-term performance (primarily in the Autos/Transportation, Building/Construction, Food/Drugs, Fuel/Service, and Consumer Goods sectors). - 4 Franchise Fees are projected to remain relatively consistent with programmed increases for Refuse.
-Business License & TOT are projected to remain consistent. - 5,6 The revenues are projected to be relatively consistent with some programmatic increases anticipated for Licenses & Permits related to the Citywide Fee Study and enhanced parking enforcement tools. - 7 Rental activity has stabilized and the City's investments are trending in a positive direction.
-FY26 and beyond, interest earnings are relatively stable as the current/future interest rate environment is uncertain. - 8 Development has continued and steady increases are projected with the citywide fee study.
-The current economic and insurance environments create uncertainty around future development. - 9 FY26 & Beyond expected to be consistent.
-Primary components of this line are Recreation contract classes and programs. - 10 FY25 DOF approved \$200K and FY26 \$100K for ROPS administrative amount, assumes \$100K FY27 and beyond.
-FY25 Includes one-time adjustment for Gold Line police services overtime reimbursement. - 11 Based on actual results at the end of the fiscal year to represent the "subsidy" amount from Measures E/Z to balance the General Fund and meet the contingency reserve requirements.
-If there are savings in the General Fund this will result in a "subsidy" less than the amount projected to cover budgeted expenditures).
-Includes Measures E/Z funding priorities set by Council at June 3, 2025 Budget Workshop for City Clerk, Library and Recreation. - 12,13,14 Salaries/Benefits/Retirement; FY26 and beyond include assumptions for upcoming negotiations - 15 Includes Measures E/Z funding priorities set by Council at June 3, 2025 Budget Workshop for City Clerk, Library and Recreation.
-Future years assumptions include additional use of contracted services to maintain service levels. - 16,17 These costs are related to internal services funds.
+- 3 FY25 reduction due to sluggish third quarter 2024 tax filings and mixed short-term performance (primarily in the Autos/Transportation, Building/Construction, Food/Drugs, Fuel/Service, and Consumer Goods sectors). - 4 Franchise Fees are projected to remain relatively consistent with programmed increases for Refuse.
+Business License & TOT are projected to remain consistent.

+5,6 The revenues are projected to be relatively consistent with some programmatic increases anticipated for Licenses & Permits related to the Citywide Fee Study and enhanced parking enforcement tools.
+7 Rental activity has stabilized and the City's investments are trending in a positive direction.
+FY26 and beyond, interest earnings are relatively stable as the current/future interest rate environment is uncertain.
+8 Development has continued and steady increases are projected with the citywide fee study.
+The current economic and insurance environments create uncertainty around future development.

+9 FY26 & Bevond expected to be consistent.
+Primary components of this line are Recreation contract classes and programs.

+- FY25 DOF approved \$200K and FY26 \$100K for ROPS administrative amount, assumes \$100K FY27 and beyond.
+FY25 Includes one-time adjustment for Gold Line police services overtime reimbursement.
+Based on actual results at the end of the fiscal year to represent the "subsidy" amount from Measures E/Z to balance the General Fund and meet the contingency reserve requirements. - If there are savings in the General Fund this will result in a "subsidy" less than the amount projected to cover budgeted expenditures). - 12,13,14 Salaries/Benefits/Retirement; FY26 and beyond include assumptions for upcoming negotiations. - 15 Future years assumptions include additional use of contracted services to maintain service levels. - 16,17 These costs are related to internal services funds.
 Fluctuation due to capital outlay needs in Information Technology and City Fleet.
-Assumes City achieves insurance savings with change in SIR approach. - 18 The City holds elections in November of even calendar years. - 19,20 Includes debt service payment for the 2019 POBs, lease pmts on the energy efficiency projects & Landscape Maintenance Fund subsidy - $\textbf{21} \quad \text{Amount required from the operating results to maintain } 30\%\text{-}45\% \text{ contingency reserve}$ - 22 The City's General Fund Reserve Policy is a minimum of 30% to maximum of 45% of prior year operational expenditures - The Contingency Reserve Contribution is added to the beginning available balance to reach the ending available balance.
+Assumes City achieves insurance savings with change in SIR approach.
+18 The City holds elections in November of even calendar years. - 19,20 Includes debt service payment for the 2019 POBs, lease pmts on the energy efficiency projects & Landscape Maintenance Fund subsidy. - 21 Amount required from the operating results to maintain 30%-45% contingency reserve. - 22 The City's General Fund Reserve Policy is a minimum of 30% to maximum of 45% of prior year operational expenditures.
+The Contingency Reserve Contribution is added to the beginning available balance to reach the ending available balance.